-In 2014, the Gift of Life was awarded a one-year Hearst Grant for the Don’t Smoke Your Life Away campaign.
+In 2014, the Gift of Life was awarded a one-year Hearst Grant for the Don’t Smoke (or Vape) Your Life Away campaign.

 Imbued with an all new momentum, the Gift of Life formed a Tobacco Control Coalition, comprised of leaders in the fields of business, education, religion, government, healthcare media and non-profit services.
 Members of this coalition serve as anti-tobacco advocates, maximize synergy within community partners, minimize duplication of efforts and create a platform to share anti-tobacco information and tools.
 The coalition seeks to develop evidence-based surveys and metrics to evaluate its progress and demonstrate success, reduce tobacco product consumption among adults and young people, increase quitting, reduce secondhand smoke exposure and contribute to reductions in tobacco-related disease and deaths.